stomita/lightning-web-worker/README.md

 ## Known Limits

-As it uses `lightning-container` for message communication between workers, the message objects is serialized in JSON, so only the transferable objects that can be serialized to JSON is supported as messages.
+As it uses `lightning-container` for message communication between workers, the message objects are serialized in JSON.
+So only the transferable objects that can be serialized to JSON is supported as messages.